PawanMallik/PawanMallik/README.md

 - 👋 Hi, I’m @PawanMallik
-- 👀 I’m interested in Web developer
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning FrontEnd
+- 🌱 I’m currently learning FrontEnd developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...